Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

-Regardless of the time of year, Shakespeare’s A Midsummer Night’s Dream is one of the first things that come to mind when the word ‘Midsummer’ is mentioned.
+Regardless of the time of the year, Shakespeare’s A Midsummer Night’s Dream is one of the first things that come to mind when the word “Midsummer” is mentioned.
 This play is a little complicated.
-There are many subplots, many confusing situations, many frustrating situations, and lots of people taking naps.
-Let’s see how artists through the years have been inspired by Shakespeare’s masterpiece.
+There are many subplots, confusing or frustrating situations, and lots of people taking naps.
+Let’s see how artists throughout time have been inspired by Shakespeare’s masterpiece.
 Consider this your own visual guide to A Midsummer Night’s Dream.
 Spoiler alert!

-A Midsummer Night’s Dream is Shakespeare’s 5th comedy and 12th play, according to E. K. Chambers’ chronology.
-Shakespeare wrote it between 1595-96, while he was also working on Richard II and Romeo and Juliet.
+A Midsummer Night’s Dream is William Shakespeare’s 5th comedy and 12th play, according to E. K. Chambers’ chronology.
+Shakespeare wrote it between 1595-1596, while he was also working on Richard II and Romeo and Juliet.
 Curiously, the play may have actually been set during the month of May!

 It is not clear when the play was first performed.
-Some scholars think it was written to commemorate an aristocratic wedding, while others think it may have been written for Queen Elizabeth to celebrate the feast of St. John.
+Some scholars think it was written to commemorate an aristocratic wedding, while others think it may have been for Queen Elizabeth to celebrate the feast of St. John.
 But, we know it was first printed in 1600 by Thomas Fisher in quarto format.
-A quarto contains one hundred pages and is generally about 6 3/4 x 8 1/2 in size.
-A Midsummer Night’s Dream would have first been performed at the theatre, but we know for certain that the first performance at the Globe theatre was on 1st January, 1605.
+A quarto contains one hundred pages and is generally about 6 3/4 x 8 1/2 in (ca. 17 x 22 cm) in size.
+A Midsummer Night’s Dream would have first been performed at the theatre, but we know for certain that the first performance at the Globe Theatre was on 1st January 1605.

 There is a lot happening in this play, but Shakespeare’s deft weaving of all the threads produces a variety of hilarious situations.
 The themes of identity, love, and its loss, sexual identity, feminism, and authority are all examined in A Midsummer Night’s Dream, making it particularly pertinent for our times.